dyammons/scrna-seq/data-processing/README.md

 ## Instructions for using different scRNA-seq alignment protocols

-Currently instructions are only avalible for `Cell Ranger`. `kallisto` instructions will hopefully be added in the comming months.
+Currently full instructions are only avalible for `Cell Ranger`. `kallisto` instructions will hopefully finalized in the comming months.
-Please visit the relevant subdirectory for additional instructions.
+Please visit the relevant subdirectory for additional instructions on installation and usage on Alpine.

+#### Features to add:
+- [x] kallisto (in progress)
+- [ ] velocyto